X-Hacker0/Duck-Zain-CTF-Writeup/README.md

 ![image](https://user-images.githubusercontent.com/95540609/159368522-2be901da-4e23-4b64-be2e-2704f38944a9.png)

-After This I changed this symbol ~ this |  ,in The Command .
+After This I changed this symbol ~ to this |  , in The Command .

 After I run the command in termenal i got a python file named : environ-74399.py i was open this file and i saw the python code , I noticed that the code contains this URL :